 Set Up and Takeaway

 The set up and take away are probably the most important part of the entire sequence.
-Set up in a good golf posture.
+Using the Shortee Club, set up in a good golf posture.
 Align yourself (feet, hips and shoulders) with the alignment rod positioned on the floor.
 As you begin your take away, be sure to follow the rod with the club head.

 As you extend your hands and arms as far as you can to establish a very wide take away.
 When using the resistant band, you will feel a tightening of your core as you begin to rotate.
 This is good because you will continue to coil or load around your spine as you get ready to unleash that tension from the full back swing position into impact and follow through.